ouellettetech/oboo/README.md

 Reboot your Oboo and you should be able to connect to it via it's IP with the root/password login.

 ## Weather
 The weather card is broken because the Oboo was using a public Yahoo Weather API that was decomissioned on January 3, 2019.
-Backup the yahooWeather.js file in `/usr/bin/js` with the contents of [this](https://github.com/ouellettetech/oboo/blob/master/usr/bin/js/openWeather.js) file.
+Replace the yahooWeather.js file in `/usr/bin/js` with the contents of [this](https://github.com/ouellettetech/oboo/blob/master/usr/bin/js/openWeather.js) file.
 Then edit weather.js and change the call from `getYahooWeather` to `getOpenWeather`

 ## Fixing the Battery Indicator
 Open `/usr/bin/js/mcu.js` and change: